 Paul ends his instructions on how all believers should live.

-And do not get drunk with wine (ULT)
+And do not get drunk with wine

 Alternate translation: "You should not get drunk from drinking wine"

-in which is recklessness (ULT)
+in which is recklessness

 The word recklessness is an abstract noun.
-Alternate translation: "which leads to reckless behavior" or "because that will ruin you" (See: Abstract Nouns)
+Alternate translation: "which leads to reckless behavior" or "because that will ruin you" (See: Abstract Nouns (p.172)) (See: Abstract Nouns (p.172))

-in...Instead, be filled...the Spirit (ULT)
+Instead, be filled with the Spirit

 Alternate translation: "Instead, you should be controlled by the Holy Spirit"

-Instead (ULT)
+Instead

 The connecting word Instead introduces a contrast relationship.
 Being drunk is in contrast to being filled with the Spirit.
-(See: Connect - Contrast Relationship)
+(See: Connect - Contrast Relationship (p.182)) (See: Connect - Contrast Relationship (p.182))

-ULT

-18 And do not get drunk with wine, in which is recklessness.
-Instead, be filled with the Spirit,

-psalms and hymns and spiritual songs (ULT)
+psalms and hymns and spiritual songs

 This could mean: (1) Paul is using these words as a merism for "all sorts of songs to praise God" (2) Paul is listing specific forms of music.
-(See: Merism)

-ULT

-19 speaking to each other in psalms and hymns and spiritual songs, singing and singing psalms in your heart to the Lord,
+(See: Merism (p.218)) (See: Merism (p.218))

-psalms (ULT)
+psalms

 These are probably songs from the Old Testament book of Psalms that Christians sang.

-hymns (ULT)
+hymns

 These are songs of praise and worship that may have been written specifically for Christians to sing.

-spiritual songs (ULT)
+spiritual songs

 This could mean: (1) these are songs that the Holy Spirit inspires a person to sing right at that moment (2) spiritual songs and "hymns" form a doublet.
 They mean basically the same thing, and you could use one word for these instead of two.
-(See: Doublet)
+(See: Doublet (p.193)) (See: Doublet (p.193))

-in your heart (ULT)
+in your heart

 Here, heart is a metonym for a person's thoughts or inner being.
 This could mean: (1) they should do this with true motives and sincerity.
 Alternate translation: "from deep within your being" or "sincerely" (2) they should do this with enthusiasm: Alternate translation: "with all of your being" or "enthusiastically" See the UST.
-(See: Metonymy)
+(See: Metonymy (p.
+226)) (See: Metonymy (p.226))

-in the name of our Lord Jesus Christ (ULT)
+in the name of our Lord Jesus Christ

 Here, name could refer to: (1) Jesus himself.
 Alternate translation: "because you belong to our Lord Jesus Christ" (2) the authority of Jesus.
-Alternate translation: "with the authority of our Lord Jesus Christ" (See: Metaphor)
+Alternate translation: "with the authority of our Lord Jesus Christ" (See: Metaphor (p.220)) (See: Metaphor (p.220))

-to God, even the Father (ULT)
+to God, even {the} Father

 Alternate translation: "to God, who is our father"

-ULT

-20 giving thanks always for everything in the name of our Lord Jesus Christ to God, even the Father,

 (There are no notes for this verse.)

-ULT

-21 submitting yourselves to one another in reverence for Christ-

 Connecting Statement:

 Paul begins to explain how Christians are to submit themselves to one another (Ephesians 5:21).
 He starts with instructions to wives and husbands on how they should act toward each other.
-ULT 22 wives, to your own husbands, as to the Lord.
-For (ULT) The connecting word For introduces the reason of a reason-result relationship.
+For The connecting word For introduces the reason of a reason-result relationship.
 The reason is that the husband is head of the wife in the same way Christ is head of the church.
 The result is that wives should submit to their husbands.
 Use a phrase in your language that connects a reason to a result.
-(See: Connect - Reason-and-Result Relationship) ULT For a husband is the head of the wifeas Christ also {is} the head of the churchhe himself {is} the savior of the body. the head of the wife...the head of the church (ULT) The word head here represents the leader.
-(See: Metaphor) of the body (ULT) The church is often referred to as the body of Christ.
+(See: Connect - Reason-and-Result Relationship (p.187)) (See: Connect - Reason-and-Result Relationship (p.187)) the} head of {the} wife & the} head of the church The word head here represents the leader.
+(See: Metaphor (p.220)) (See: Metaphor (p.220)) of the body The church is often referred to as the body of Christ.
 (There are no notes for this verse.)
-ULT 24 But as the church is subject to Christ, so also {are} wives to {their} husbands in everything.
 General Information: